References Matter: Investigating the Impact of Reference Set Variation on Summarization Evaluation: Introduction

 Human-written texts vary widely in terms of length, style, communicative intent, lexical/syntactical choices, and numerous other dimensions \cite{giulianelli-etal-2023-comes,liu-zeldes-2023-gumsum,PodcastSummary2022SIGIR,baan2023uncertaintynaturallanguagegeneration}.
 Such variation poses a significant challenge in the evaluation of summarization systems \cite{10.1007/s10579-017-9399-2, celikyilmaz2021evaluationtextgenerationsurvey}.
 Traditional summarization metrics typically rely on comparing system outputs to one or more references, treating these references as a ``gold standard''.
 Although the limitations of reference-based metrics have long been acknowledged \cite{rankel-etal-2013-decade,louis-nenkova2013,reiter-2018-structured, peyrard-2019-studying, fabbri-etal-2021-summeval, goyal2023newssummarizationevaluationera},

 they remain widely popular due to their simplicity, low compute requirements, relative ease of adaptation to different languages, and reproducibility.
-In 2024, out of $21$ ACL papers mentioning ``summarization'' in their title, $19$ ($90$\%) include a reference-based metric in their evaluation, with ROUGE \cite{lin-2004-rouge} being the most common ($71$\%), followed by BERTScore (\citealt{Zhang*2020BERTScore}, $52$\%).

-The assumption behind the use of reference-based metrics is that systems outputs that are more similar to the reference(s) are better, due to their ``human-likeness'' \cite{10.1613/jair.1.13715}.
-However, the significant variation in human-written summaries implies that evaluating system outputs against a single or limited set of references has inherent drawback.
-Previous research has extensively looked at correlation between metrics and human judgments in summarization, further exploring the use of multiple references to improve such correlation \cite{lin-2004-rouge, belz-reiter-2006-comparing, fabbri-etal-2021-summeval, tang-etal-2024-metrics}.
-However, a much less studied question is the extent to which automatic metrics are sensitive to the \emph{choice} of human-written reference summaries, as shown in Figure \ref{fig:figure1}.
+The assumption behind the use of reference-based metrics is that system outputs that are more similar to the reference(s) are better, due to their ``human-likeness'' \cite{10.1613/jair.1.13715}.
+However, the significant variation in human-written summaries implies that evaluating system outputs against a single or limited set of references has inherent drawbacks.
+Previous research has extensively looked at correlations between metrics and human judgments in summarization \cite{forde-etal-2024-evaluating, mondshine-etal-2025-beyond-n}, further exploring the use of multiple references to improve such correlations \cite{lin-2004-rouge, belz-reiter-2006-comparing, fabbri-etal-2021-summeval, tang-etal-2024-metrics} as well as the interpretability and efficiency aspects of such automatic metrics \cite{liu-etal-2023-towards-interpretable}.
+However, a much less studied question is \textbf{the extent to which automatic metrics are sensitive to the \emph{choice} of human-written reference summaries}, as shown in \autoref{fig:figure1}.
 In other words, are these metrics stable across different plausible gold-standard references?
 If metric scores vary significantly with the selected reference(s), this variation calls into question the reliability of many evaluation practices in the field.